-Throughout this whole process, subsequent consultations and fittings with the client are good to ensure that the wig is progressing as required.
+As the wig is being made, follow-up consultations and fittings with the client are advisable to ensure that the wig is progressing as required.

-A head shape and head measurements are taken from the client/actor in order to make a pattern for the foundation.
+A head shape and measurements are taken from the client or actor to make a template for the wig’s foundation.

 A head shape is made by wrapping the person’s head in food wrap (for example, Clingfilm) and using sticky tape (like Sellotape) over it to create a strong template.
-Also, the hair line is marked on to this with a soft pencil and covered over with the tape.
+The hairline is marked on to the food wrap with a soft pencil and covered over with the tape to protect it.

 Make the Foundation Template

-The Clingfilm head shape and measurements that have been done are used to create the lace foundation template.
-Firstly, the Clingfilm head shape is fixed to a wig maker’s wooden block.
-After which, the foundation lace is cut to match the head shape and the pieces are stitched together.
+Firstly, the head shape is fixed to a wig maker’s wooden block.
+After this, the foundation lace is cut to match the head shape and the pieces are stitched together.
 This creates the cap for the hair to be knotted into.

-Finally, the hairline is tacked into the lace using a darker thread, so the wig maker knows where to knot the hair to.
-This is then removed once the hairline is completed.
+Finally, the hairline is tacked into the lace using a darker thread, so the wig maker knows where to finish knotting the hair.
+The thread is removed once the hairline is completed.

 Selecting & Mixing the Hair

-The required hair length and colour is selected.
-To make a natural looking wig, slightly different colours of hair will be blended, as natural hair is not 100% uniform in colour.
+The required hair length and colour are selected by the wig maker.
+To make a natural-looking wig, slightly different colours of hair will be blended, as natural hair is not 100% uniform in colour.

 The hair is blended using a hackle – a vicious-looking large metal-toothed “brush” that is used to mix hair colours.
 It also combs out the hair.